deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

   dnsPolicy: ClusterFirstWithHostNet
 ```

-After enabling HostNetwork for deepflow-server, you need to configure agent-group-config to switch the deepflow-agent request ports:
+After enabling the HostNetwork of deepflow-server, you need to configure agent-group-config to switch the port requested by deepflow-agent to deepflow-server:

 ```yaml
 proxy_controller_port: 20035 # The deepflow-server controller listens on the port.
 The default port is 20035